bencomtech/mysqlcompare/README.md

     <img src="https://github.com/LLoadout/assets/blob/master/LLoadout_mysqlcompare.png" width="500" title="LLoadout logo">
 </p>

+# 🏗 👀 I'm working on a companion app for this package 👀 🏗

 # mysqlcompare

 mysqlcompare is a command line tool to compare two database schema's and retreive the difference in an sql file.

 ## Installation